MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-security/index.md

 }
 ```

-[Build the adapter and deploy it to the server](../../adapters/creating-adapters/#build-and-deploy-adapters), using either Maven or the MobileFirst CLI.
-In the MobileFirst console you should see the new adapter UserLogin in the list of adapters
+[Build the adapter and deploy it to the server](../../adapters/creating-adapters/#build-and-deploy-adapters), using either Maven or the {{ site.data.keys.mf_cli }}.
+In the {{ site.data.keys.mf_console }} you should see the new adapter UserLogin in the list of adapters

 ## Migrating the pin code realm
 The pin code realm in our sample is implemented with adapter-based authentication, which is no longer supported in 8.0.
 We will replace this realm with a new security check.